AFLplusplus/Fuzz-With-Wine-Demo/README.md

 Wine installs some signal handlers for exception handling but for fuzzing we want to disable them and let the fuzzed program crash.

-Build unsigation with make and copy `unsigation32.so` and `unsigation64.so` into the smae directory of `afl-wine-trace`.
+Build unsigation with make and copy `unsigation32.so` and `unsigation64.so` into the same directory of `afl-wine-trace`.

 To fuzz a PE run it like in the following example with pnginfo.exe: